keithalewis/fms_sqlite/README.md

 ## Example

-This libary endeavours to provide the thinest possible C++ API
+This libary endeavours to provide the thinest possible C++ API to the sqlite C API.

 ```
 sqlite::db db(""); // create an in-memory database